Owens Corning Preferred Contractor

 Ceiling stains, wet attic decking, pipe boot failures, flashing issues, and valley problems.

 Not sure?
-Start with a documented inspection and we’ll show you what’s normal aging vs. what’s actually failing.
+Start with a documented inspection and we’ll show you what’s normal aging versus what’s actually failing.

 What homeowners can do right after hail

-1. Photograph safely from the ground (never climb a wet/steep roof).
+1. Photograph safely from the ground and never climb a wet or steep roof.

-2. Write down the date/time and any obvious collateral impacts (gutters, vents, screens).
+2. Write down the date and time and any obvious collateral impacts such as gutters, vents, or screens.

-3. Request a documented inspection so roof condition is captured before repairs or more storms.
+3. Request a documented inspection so roof condition is captured before repairs or additional storms change the evidence.

 Emergency Roof Repair in Johns Creek